§Working with Git

 To start over, make sure you’ve got the latest changes from Play core, and create a new branch from that point:

-git fetch origin git checkout -b mynewbranch origin/master
+git fetch origin git checkout -b mynewbranch origin/main

 Now make your changes, and then when you’re ready to submit a pull request, assuming your old branch was called